-Before obtaining regulatory approvals for the commercial sale of our product candidates, including CRS-207, we must demonstrate through lengthy, complex and expensive preclinical testing and clinical trials that our product candidates are both safe and effective for use in each target indication.
+Before obtaining regulatory approvals for the commercial sale of our product candidates, we must demonstrate through lengthy, complex and expensive preclinical testing and clinical trials that our product candidates are both safe and effective for use in each target indication.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
-Failure can occur at any time during the clinical trial process.
+Failure can occur at any time during the clinical trials process.
 The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
-For example, the positive results generated to date in preclinical studies and in our Phase 2a metastatic pancreatic cancer study of CRS-207 and GVAX Pancreas do not ensure that future studies will demonstrate similar results.
+For example, although CRS-207 and GVAX Pancreas generated positive results in our Phase 2a metastatic pancreatic cancer study when compared to GVAX Pancreas alone and evaluated in 2nd line or greater; however, CRS-207 and GVAX Pancreas failed to meet the primary endpoint of an improvement in overall survival for patients with metastatic pancreatic cancer (3rd line and greater) in our Phase 2b ECLIPSE trial when compared to chemotherapy.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 We cannot be certain that we will not face similar setbacks.
 Most product candidates that commence clinical trials are never approved as commercial products.